JRC-COMBINE/PlantPhysioSpace/README.md

 **[Test Environments](#test-environments)**<br>

 ### Installation Instructions
+It is recommended to install [PhysioSpaceMethods](https://github.com/JRC-COMBINE/PhysioSpaceMethods) before PlantPhysioSpace.
+More information about how to install PhysioSpaceMethods is provided in https://github.com/JRC-COMBINE/PhysioSpaceMethods.

 #### Installing via Devtools (Recommended method):
 Easiest way to install PlantPhysioSpace is via <a href="https://cran.r-project.org/web/packages/devtools/">Devtools</a>.
 After installing Devtools from cran, you can install PlantPhysioSpace by: